![]() |

 Section 205.530 Operative Care

-a) Surgical procedures shall be performed only by a qualified physician, dentist or podiatrist within the limits of the defined specific surgical practice privileges which have been granted to that individual by the consulting committee or a committee designated by the consulting committee.
+a) Surgical procedures shall be performed only by a qualified physician, dentist or podiatrist within the limits of the defined specific surgical practice privileges that have been granted to that individual by the consulting committee or a committee designated by the consulting committee.

 b) Administration of Anesthesia